camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ```

 Configure CoreDNS to forward DNS queries for specific namespaces to the other cluster.
-What is meant here in particular that you have to choose unique namespaces for the Camunda Platform that only exist once in each cluster to direct the traffic accordingly.
+You have to choose unique namespaces for the Camunda Platform that only exist once in each cluster to direct the traffic.

 e.g. `camunda-london` on the `cluster-london` and `camunda-paris` on the `cluster-paris`.
-Using the same namespace on both clusters won't work since the DNS queries need to be forwarded.
+Using the same namespace on both clusters won't work since CoreDNS won't be able to distinguish between traffic targeted at the local and remote cluster.

 Besides the main namespaces, you will have to add `failover` namespaces for the unfortunate event of a total region loss.
 This is for completeness, so you don't forget to add the mapping on region recovery.